ankithans/secureX/README.md

 4. ~~Spawn the Docker container programmatically on a specific port~~
 5. ~~Redirect the intruder to server created by docker container~~
 6. ~~Shut down container if it is idle~~
+7. Audit Logging service in the container API
+8. Notification service in the container API